CGTN: China’s silver screen pivot: Why U.S. tariff policy is to blame

 NEW YORK, April 12, 2025 (GLOBE NEWSWIRE) —

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of FMC Corporation (NYSE: FMC) between November 16, 2023 and February 4, 2025, both dates inclusive (the “Class Period”), of the important April 14, 2025 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Alarum Technologies Ltd. (NASDAQ: ALAR) between March 14, 2024 and August 26, 2024, both dates inclusive (the “Class Period”), of the important April 15, 2025 lead plaintiff deadline.

-SO WHAT: If you purchased FMC securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Alarum securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the FMC class action, go to https://rosenlegal.com/submit-form/?case_id=35068 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Alarum class action, go to https://rosenlegal.com/submit-form/?case_id=35175 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 14, 2025.
+If you wish to serve as lead plaintiff, you must move the Court no later than April 15, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.

-DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, defendants made false and misleading statements and/or failed to disclose that: (1) FMC’s channel management initiatives were not progressing as represented; (2) faced with pricing pressure, FMC had made the decision not to compete on prices and instead walk away from sales opportunities; (3) as a result, FMC had inflated inventory in the channels in “LATAM, including Brazil, Asia, including India, as well as Canada and Eastern Europe;” and (4) as a result of the foregoing, defendants’ positive statements about FMC’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, defendants made false and misleading statements and/or failed to disclose that: (1) Alarum was less effective in retaining and/or expanding customer engagements than it had represented to investors; (2) the foregoing would impair Alarum’s ability to generate consistent revenue growth; (3) accordingly, Alarum’s business and/or financial prospects were overstated; and (4) as a result, Alarum’s public statements were materially false and misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.